mattpe/wbma/docs/w1-toolchain.md

 # Exercise 1: Setup your toolchain and a new Angular 2 project

+**a.**

-1. Install editor, git, npm, angular-cli
+1. Install code editor + extensions, git, npm and angular-cli
-2. Use ng-cli to generate the app skeleton.
+2. Use angular-cli to generate the app skeleton ([set style type to _scss_](https://github.com/angular/angular-cli#global-styles)).
-1. .
-1. tbd
-1. ..
-1. ...
-1. ....
+3. Test that app works, run with angular-cli and open in browser
+4. Create a remote git repository (github/bitbucket) and push your app there
-10. Test that app works, push it to your remote github repository and return the github link to tuubi.
+5. If not public, share your repo to both teacher accounts: _mattpe_ & _ilkkamtk_ and return the repo link to tuubi.

-Ask help if you got lost!
+**b.**

+1. develop your app further following the [Note card tutorial](http://courses.angularclass.com/courses/angular-2-fundamentals/lectures/1280055) but now use `ng` command to generate components.
+2. git add, commit & push to remote repository
+3. goto b 1.

 ---